rshhridoy/IDM_Activation_Script/IDM-Activation-Script-main/IDM-Activation-Script-main/README.md

 | [abbodi1406](https://github.com/abbodi1406) | Help in coding                                                                                                                                                                                                                         |
 | WindowsAddict                               | Original [IAS](https://github.com/WindowsAddict/IDM-Activation-Script) Author                                                                                                                                                                                                                             |

-And thanks to the IAS users for their interest, feedback, and assistance.
+And thanks to the users for their interest, feedback, and assistance.

 ------------------------------------------------------------------------

-Made with Love ❤️
+Made For Users ❤️